 This topic describes how to create a Chef Repository.
 This is required before publishing and installing Chef packages.
 There are three primary types of repositories:

-• Local repositories: Where you store and share 1st and 2nd party packages with your organization
+• Local repositories: Store and share first- and second-party packages with your organization

-• Remote repositories: Enable you to download from any remote location, including external package registries or other Artifactory instances
+• Remote repositories: Download from remote locations, including external package registries or other Artifactory instances

-• Virtual repositories: Enable aggregating remote and local repositories, enabling your organization to scale by providing a single URL that provides access to multiple repositories and types
+• Virtual repositories: Aggregate remote and local repositories, enabling your organization to scale by providing a single URL that provides access to multiple repositories and types

 For more information on JFrog repositories, see Repository Management.